 Thanks to Christopher for pointing me in the direction of the house, which can be found in the ‘desirable residential area’ of Copthorne, dating back to 1930.
 He’s also offered up some pre-renovation photos, which you can see at the end of the article.

 As you know, sometimes I see renovated houses from this era and worry.
 After all, the selling point of a 1930s house of this style is the detail, and much of that can be lost when someone undertakes a renovation.
 Thankfully, we don’t have to be concerned about this one.
 The house has been ‘sensitively restored’ by (presumably) the current owners, updating it where necessary, but at the same time taking care to keep the period details and character that are key to the appeal of any art deco house.

-The original architecture has been given a makeover (and possibly extended), the custom-made Crittall metal windows are obviously in place and once inside you might well notice the internal doors, a rather amazing fireplace, a stained-glass feature window and original storage units.
+The original architecture has been given a makeover (and extended), the custom-made Crittall metal windows are obviously in place and once inside you might well notice the internal doors, a rather amazing fireplace, a stained-glass feature window and original storage units.

 Elsewhere, the finishes and details are fresh, but very much in keeping with the original period.
 Yes, the kitchen is large and contemporary, but there is no getting away from that being a selling point in a family home in the 21st century.
 Overall this is still a period house, but one that hasn’t forgotten that it is also a modern-day family home.